-For the purposes of the Data Protection Act 1998 ("Act") the data controller is Scripps Networks International (UK) Limited with a registered address of One Fleet Place, London, EC4M 7WS.
+For the purposes of the Data Protection Act 1998 ("Act") the data controller is Discovery (UK) Limited with a registered address of One Fleet Place, London, EC4M 7WS.

 Our Website typically collects two kinds of information about you: (a) information that you provide that personally identifies you; and (b) information that does not personally identify you, that we automatically collect when you visit our Website or that you provide us.